Table of Contents

 Synthesis of glucocorticoids

-Glucocorticoids originate from the zona fasciculata of the adrenal medulla and are steroid hormones, that is: They diffuse through membranes and act on the cell.
+Glucocorticoids originate from the zona fasciculata (the middle zone) of the adrenal medulla and are steroid hormones, that is: They diffuse through membranes and directly act within the cell.

 Stimuli for secretion of glucocorticoids